 The third-generation CLS Class was revealed at the 2018 Detroit auto show and the segment-defining 4-door coupe now has at least three care-free years in front of it.
 The fully redesigned model follows its predecessors in their wake by donning a completely new and unexpected styling despite being based on the E Class sedan.
 Of course, the CLS is lower, sharper, longer, and wider.
 Things aren’t as clear on the inside where the CLS takes a more diverging approach than its E Class role model.
 The level of standard equipment is also much higher than that of the E Class, but that shouldn’t come as a surprise considering the wide price discrepancy between the models.
 The Germans even addressed the rear seat practicality issues, although the CLS’s nature will never allow it to be on-par with any of Mercedes-Benz’s sedans.

 The 2019 Mercedes-Benz CLS Class is no longer a V8-exclusive affair.
 The new 3.0L turbocharged inline-six is making its appearance here as well.
-It makes 362 horsepower and 364 lb-ft of torque without the additional 21 ponies and 184 lb-ft that come from an additional electric motor.
+It makes 362 horsepower and 364 pound-feet of rotational force without the additional 21 ponies and 184 lb-ft that come from an additional electric motor.
 The same powerplant now motivates the AMG version of the CLS coupe.
-The AMG CLS 53 will be making 429 horsepower and 384 lb-ft of torque At the same time, the AMG CLS 63 S is being withdrawn from the market as its place gets taken by the aforementioned AMG GT 4-door coupe.
+The AMG CLS 53 will be making 429 horsepower and 384 lb-ft of torque At the same time, the AMG CLS 63 S is being withdrawn from the market as its place gets taken by the aforementioned AMG GT coupe.
 This move should keep the CLS Class within a more affordable price range overall.
 Although the separate CLS models will actually cost more, the range-topping $109,000 AMG CLS 63 S isn’t there to push their overall sticker up anymore.

 01. 2019 CLA Class

-Much like the A Class it’s related to, the CLA Class is also in for a complete overhaul during MY 2019. the 2019 Mercedes-Benz CLA Class will continue to offer an affordable sporty practicality in a 4-door coupe package, whereas the new A Class sedan should be there to address the CLA’s issues with rear seat room.
+Much like the A Class it’s related to, the CLA Class is also in for a complete overhaul during MY 2019. the 2019 Mercedes-Benz CLA Class will continue to offer an affordable sporty practicality in a four-door coupe package, whereas the new A Class sedan should be there to address the CLA’s issues with rear seat room.
 The new Mercedes CLA should also incorporate the German automaker’s new interior design strategy with large dual screens, and all the benefits that come along with it.
 It will be close to the A Class sedan in every way imaginable, though, including the starting price tag of some $30,000 to $35,000.